dhellmann/pymotw-3/source/zipimport/index.rst

 ::

-	$ python zipimport_get_data.py
+	$ python3 zipimport_get_data.py

 	zipimport_example.zip/example_package/__init__.pyc
-	This file represents sample data which could be embedded in the ZIP archive.
-You could include a configuration file, images, or any other sort of noncode data.
+	b'This file represents sample data which could be embedded in th e ZIP\narchive.
+You could include a configuration file, images, or any other\nsort of noncode data.\n'

 .. {{{end}}}